Kotlin/swift-export-sample/README.md

-This is a Kotlin Multiplatform project targeting iOS.
+This is a Kotlin Swift Export sample project targeting iOS.

 * `/iosApp` contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.